 In order to draw attention to the lethal violence against women in Turkey, this study examines the problematic of how negative emotions such as trust/distrust, hatred and fear affect/damage social and individual memory.
-In this context, the main claim of the study is that destructive hegemonic masculinity, which has heavy costs individually, socio/culturally, socio/politically and legally, deconstructs 'social development', and reproduces the culture of hegemonic masculinity/s, which punishes women through their own selves at different times and in different forms, and thus inflicts violence on them by leaving permanent been analyzed traumas, has dependent/independent variable.
-Thus, the relationship between these three basic emotions and their possible social-cultural roles/effects on the prevention of femicides, which are of vital importance as independent variables, reviewed.
+In this context, the main claim of the study is that destructive hegemonic masculinity, which has heavy costs individually, socio/culturally, socio/politically and legally, deconstructs 'social development', and reproduces the culture of hegemonic masculinity/s, which punishes women through their own selves at different times and in different forms, and thus inflicts violence on them by leaving permanent analysed traumas, has been as а dependent/independent variable.
+Thus, the relationship between these three basic emotions and their possible social-cultural roles/effects on the prevention of femicides, which are of vital importance as independent variables, were reviewed.